ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 # Security Considerations # {#sec-security-considerations}

 The security considerations from {{RFC9200}} and {{RFC9202}} apply to this document as well.

+When using the CWT Confirmation Method 'ckt' for identifying by reference a COSE_Key object as a raw public key, the security considerations from {{RFC9679}} apply.

 When using public certificates as authentication credentials, the security considerations from {{Section C.2 of RFC8446}} apply.